jmwohl/Openframe-JSClientDocs/source/index.md

 # Libraries

-Thanks to the great community we have language bindings for Ruby, Python, PHP, Perl, Node.js and Clojure.
+Thanks to our great community, we have language bindings for Ruby, Python, PHP, Perl, Node.js and Clojure.

-Basic examples for various languages are provided here, but please make sure to check out the full documentation for the individual libraries, linked below.
+Basic examples for various languages are provided here.
+Please make sure to check out the full documentation for the individual libraries (linked below).

 <table class="table">
   <tbody><tr>